 Comino and Gozo aren’t just a second alternative to their big sister, but destinations to prioritise when planning your sailing trip in Malta!

-Read more about boating in Malta in our destination guide!
+Read more about boating in Malta and boat trips you can plan for in our destination guide!